hashicorp/consul/website/source/docs/connect/mesh_gateway.html.md

 ## Modes of Operation

 Each upstream of a Connect proxy can be configured to be routed through a mesh gateway.
-Depending on your network, this can operate in the following modes:
+Depending on your network, the proxy's connection to the gateway can happen in one of the following modes:

 * `local` - In this mode the Connect proxy makes its outbound connection to a gateway running in the same datacenter.
 That gateway is then responsible for ensuring the data gets forwarded along to